uio-bmi/immuneML/docs/source/galaxy/galaxy_simple_repertoires.rst

 Alternatively, if you want to predict a property per immune receptor, such as antigen specificity, check out the `Train immune receptor classifiers (simplified interface) <https://galaxy.immuneml.uio.no/root?tool_id=immuneml_train_classifiers>`_ tool instead.

+An example Galaxy history showing how to use this tool `can be found here <https://galaxy.immuneml.uio.no/u/immuneml/h/repertoire-classification-simplified-interface>`_.

 Basic terminology
 -----------------